denebwang/ksp_UPG/README.md

 # ksp_UPG

 universal powered guidance in Kerbal Space Program based on krpc.
+The solver doesn't work very well, for more stable performance you can use the Apollo guidance.

 ## About UPG